mattasridhar/PrimeFactorialGenerator/README.md

 			<li> CLEAR button must be displayed</li>
 		</ul>

-<pre>	When the user provides invalid input:</pre>
+When the user provides invalid input:
 		<ul>
 			<li> Error message must be displayed</li>
 			<li> GENERATE Button must be de-activated.</li>
 			<li> RESET button must be activated</li>
 		</ul>

-SOFTWARES REQUIRED
+SOFTWARES REQUIRED\
-<pre>	The software that are needed for the application to be edited or executed </pre>
+The software that are needed for the application to be edited or executed
 	<ul>
 	<li> ‘browser’ --> Any latest browser like Chrome, Firefox or Safari.</li>
 	</ul>

-SOURCE CODE
+SOURCE CODE\
-<pre>	The Source code for the application is in the ‘PrimeFactorialGenerator’ folder</pre>
+The Source code for the application is in the ‘PrimeFactorialGenerator’ folder
 	<ul>
 	<li> ‘index.html’ --> This file has the javascript and jQuery source code for the application.</li>
 	<li>‘styles.css’ --> This file has the styling for the page.</li>